pbattuello/CoMSCER/README.md

 **_Input:_**

-The tool takes as input two tab separated matrices of the two conditions to compare.
+The tool takes as input two tab separated matrices representing the two conditions to compare.

 Here is an example of the input matrix: